 \section{Conclusions and future work}

 The starting point of our work was to determine if the choice of the value $s = \ReLU'(0)$ affects neural network training.
 Theory tells that this choice should have negligible effect.
 Performing a simple learning experiment, we discovered that this is false in the real world and the first purpose of this paper is to account for this empirical evidence.
 This contradiction between theory and practice is due to finite floating point arithmetic precision while idealized networks are analyzed theoretically within a model of exact arithmetic on the field of real numbers.
 Owing to the size of deep learning problems, rounding errors due to numerical precision occur at a relatively high frequency, and virtually all the time for large architectures and datasets under 32 bit arithmetic precision (the default choice for TensorFlow and PyTorch libraries).

-Our second goal was to investigate impact of the choice of $s = \ReLU'(0)$ in machine learning terms.
-In 32 bits precision it has an effect on testing accuracy which seems to be the result of inducing a chaotic behavior in the course of empirical risk minimization.
+Our second goal was to investigate the impact of the choice of $s = \ReLU'(0)$ in machine learning terms.
+In 32 bits precision it has an effect on test accuracy which seems to be the result of inducing a chaotic behavior in the course of empirical risk minimization.
 This was observed consistently in all our experiments.
-However we could not identify a systematic quantitative description of this effect, it highly depends on the dataset at hand, the network structure as well as other learning parameters such as the presence of batch normalization and the use of different optimizers.
+However we could not identify a systematic quantitative description of this effect; it highly depends on the dataset at hand, the network structure as well as other learning parameters such as the presence of batch normalization and the use of different optimizers.